kartik8411/kartik8411/README.md

 <h2>About Me</h2>

-I am a cybersecurity professional with hands-on experience as an intern at Avanteia, where I developed skills in network security and vulnerability assessment.
+<p>I am a cybersecurity professional with hands-on experience as an intern at Avanteia, where I developed skills in network security and vulnerability assessment.
 I have worked on projects like a Port Scanner, Keylogger, and Password Generator, enhancing my knowledge of ethical hacking and security tools.
-I am passionate about cybersecurity and actively seek opportunities to apply my skills and  grow in the field.
+I am passionate about cybersecurity and actively seek opportunities to apply my skills and  grow in the field.</p>

 <h2>Skills</h2>

-Languages: Python, bash, PowerShell, javascript
+<p>Languages: Python, bash, PowerShell, javascript
-Cybersecurity: VAPT, Vulnerability Assessment, Penetration Testing tools:- Burpsuite, Wireshark, Nmap, Metasploit
+Cybersecurity: VAPT, Vulnerability Assessment, Penetration Testing tools:- Burpsuite, Wireshark, Nmap, Metasploit</p>

 <h2>EDUCATION </h2>

 Bachelor of Computer Applications (BCA) 2021 - 2024 | Completed SRIDORA CACULO COLLEGE OF COMMERCE & MANAGEMENT STUDIES

-ST Theresa Higher Secondary School | ARTs stream 2019-2021 | Completed
+St. Theresa's Higher Secondary School | ARTs stream 2019-2021 | Completed

 <h2>Work Experiences </h2>